ChristopherLu/chrislu.github.io/_pages/vacancies.md

 title: vacancies
 #description: current openings in MAPS Lab
 nav: false
-navigation_weight: 40
+navigation_weight: 50
 ---

-*Last update: 15th July, 2022*
+*Last update: 29 March, 2024*

 ---
 ## **POSTDOC POSITION**

-Currently we do not have any opennings.
+I have one PostDoc position in scaling visual language models to resource-constrained platforms.
+Please contact me with your publication list and latest CV.

 ---
-## **PHD/MSCR POSITION**
+## **PHD POSITION**

-Currently we do not have any open PhD or master by research (MScR) positions.
+I constantly recruit 1-2 PhD students at UCL.
+Please contact me if you are interested.

 ---
 ## **VISITOR POSITION**

-We regularly accept exceptional visiting scholars who have strong publication record in top venues regarding sensing, robotics and computer vision.
+We regularly accept exceptional visiting PhD students who have strong publication record in top venues about sensing, robotics and computer vision.
 If you are interested in visiting us, please send us a description of your research and your publication list.
+Please read [here](https://www.ucl.ac.uk/prospective-students/international/study-abroad-and-exchange/visiting-research-students) if you are interested.
+Note, we cannot provide financial assistance for visiting students.

 ---
 ## **INTERNSHIP POSITION**

-We can only take interns who are students in the School of Informatics, University of Edinburgh.
-2nd- or 3rd-year UG students from the School of Informatics are encouraged to drop me an email around May (every year) to discuss the summer internship opportunities.
+NO. We do NOT take ANY interns at UCL.
+Please do NOT email me about the internship opportunity.